Duncans Life With Dementia | The Good Care Group

 Recognising the unique needs of individuals living with dementia, Healthcare Improvement Scotland has emphasised the importance of person-centred care plans.
 Aligning with this, we launched our EVER model of dementia care.
 EVER, which stands for ‘Engagement, Validation, Enrichment and Relationships,’ places the individual at the heart of care by focusing on what truly matters to them.

 For Duncan and his family, this approach has made a huge difference.
 When it became clear that living alone was no longer sustainable, the decision to have a live-in carer was made.
-Now, Duncan benefits from the dedicated support of two carers who work on a two-week rotation, ensuring consistent and personalised care.
+Now, Duncan benefits from the dedicated support of two carers who work on a two-week rotation, ensuring consistent and personal care.

 Supporting Duncan’s social and sporting life